Preciousclement/Superstore-Sales-Analysis/README.md

 ### Project Overview
-This project focuses on analyzing a Netflix userbase dataset, aiming to reveal insights related to subscription types, revenue patterns, and user demographics.
+The analysis of this project includes exploring sales patterns, previous year perfomance from current year, product performance, profits and regional trends .
+Using Excel and Tableau, the project aims to provide actionable recommendations for optimizing inventory, improving sales strategies, and enhancing customer satisfaction.

 ### Data Source
-The primary data set used for this analysis is "  " file from kaggle.com.
-The dataset consists of 2,500 rows with attributes such as user ID, subscription type, monthly revenue, join date, last payment date, country, age, gender, device, and plan duration
+The primary data set used for this analysis is from kaggle.com The dataset consists of 9,995 rows with the folllowing attributes; Row ID, Order ID,	Order Date,	Ship Date,	Ship Mode,	Customer ID,	Customer Name,	Segment,	Country,	City,	State,	Postal Code,	Region,	Product ID,	Category,	Sub-Category,	Product Name,	Sales	Quantity,	Discount and	Profit

 ### Tools Used
 - Excel